Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git/README.md

 The parameter `repo` and `branch` are also sent by parameters from CLI.
 We use Consul Key Value Store for storing these variables.

 To get the `repo` and `branch` from Consul visit [Consul-UI](http://localhost:8500/ui/dc1/kv).
-Alternatively, you can ssh into the vagrant box with vagrant ssh, and use the vault binary to get the `repo` and `branch`.
+Alternatively, you can ssh into the vagrant box with `vagrant ssh` , and use the consul binary to get the `repo` and `branch`.
 See the following commands:
 ```
 # get repo
 consul kv get github/repo